yoichimichael/oo-relationships-astronaut-review/README.md

 * `Astronaut#shuttles`
   * returns an `Array` of this astronaut's shuttles
 * `Astronaut#join_shuttle`
-  * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts
+  * takes in an argument of a `Shuttle` instance and adds this astronaut to the shuttle's list of astronauts if it doesn't exceed this shuttle's capacity
 * `Astronaut.all`
   * returns an `Array` of all the astronauts
 * `Astronaut.most_missions`
   * takes a `String` argument that is an astronaut's name and returns an instance of an astronaut who has been to Mars the most times

 **`MISSION`**

-* `Mission#initiation_date`
+* `Mission#launch_date`
-  * returns a `String` that is the initiation date of this mission in the format _YYYY-MM-DD_.
+  * returns a `Fixnum` that is the launch year of this mission to Mars.
 * `Mission.all`
   * returns an `Array` of all the missions